 During the fixed term (the duration as stated in the agreement), a lease can be terminated only if one of the following applies:

-- both the tenant and the landlord come to a mutual agreement.
+- Both the tenant and the landlord come to a mutual agreement.
 This should be recorded in a deed of surrender of the lease.

 - The tenant is in substantial breach of the lease.
 This depends on the terms of the lease.
 The route to vacant possession however, is via the County Court.

 - The tenant or the landlord uses a break clause (if there is one in the lease).

-A tenant has two options to end the tenancy if he or she does not wish to continue it beyond the original term.
+A tenant has two options to end the tenancy if they do not wish to continue it beyond the original term.

 The first, and most common is simply to move out before the last day of the fixed term without giving the landlord notice.
-Provided that he or she has vacated the property, returned the keys and is no longer in occupation, the tenancy ends (Esselte AB v Pearl Assurance Plc ).
+Provided that they have vacated the property, returned the keys and are no longer in occupation, the tenancy ends (Esselte AB v Pearl Assurance Plc ).

-If the tenant continues in occupation after the expiry of the term, his or her occupation is deemed to continue so far as possible under the terms of the lease (including provisions as to rent).
+If the tenant continues in occupation after the expiry of the term, their occupation is deemed to continue so far as possible under the terms of the lease (including provisions as to rent).
 The lease can then be terminated only by agreement or by one party starting the process set out in sections 24-28 of the Landlord and Tenant Act 1954.

 The second option is for the tenant to serve a Section 27(1) notice.
 This has no prescribed form but must be in writing.
 It must be served at least three months before the expiry of the original term.
 For example, if the contractual term ends on the 30th June then the tenant should serve the notice to the landlord by no later than the 28th March.